Hotels with kids clubs in Sardinia: what parents need to know

 - 4Buy sunscreen at the pharmacy, not the hotel shop.
 A tube of Avene SPF50 costs 12 EUR at a farmacia versus 25 EUR at the resort boutique.

 - 5If your kids are under 3, call the hotel directly and ask about baby pool temperature.
 Some kids pools are unheated and too cold before mid-June.
+For parents who also want spa time between kids club sessions, Dubrovnik has spa hotels where you can alternate between the wellness centre and the pool.

 Other family activities in Sardinia